-- 3. Subject to paragraph 2, where a claim is made under Article 21(2): - (a) an award of monetary damages and any applicable interest shall provide that the sum be paid to the enterprise; - (b) an award of restitution of property shall provide that restitution be made to the enterprise; and - (c) the award shall provide that it is made without prejudice to a right that a person may have in monetary damages or property awarded under paragraphs (a) or (b) under a Party's domestic law. - 4.
-A Tribunal may not order the respondent Party to pay punitive damages.
+3. Subject to paragraph 2, where a claim is made under paragraph 2 of Article 23 (Claim by an Investor of a Contracting Party on Its Own Behalf or on Behalf of an Enterprise):

+(a) an award of monetary damages shall provide that the sum and any applicable interest be paid to the enterprise;

+(b) an award of restitution of property shall provide that restitution be made to the enterprise; and

+(c) the award shall provide that it is made without prejudice to a right that a person may have, under a Contracting Party's domestic law, in monetary damages or property awarded under subparagraphs (a) or (b).

+4. A Tribunal may not order the respondent Contracting Party to pay punitive damages.

-Article 36.
+Article 38.
 Finality and Enforcement of an Award

-- 1. An award made by a Tribunal has no binding force except between the disputing parties and in respect of that particular case. - 2.
-Subject to paragraph 3 and the applicable review procedure for an interim award, a disputing party shall abide by and comply with an award without delay. - 3.
-A disputing party may not seek enforcement of a final award until: - (a) in the case of a final award made under the ICSID Convention: - (i) 120 days have elapsed from the date the award was rendered, provided that a disputing party has not requested the award be revised or annulled, or - (ii) revision or annulment proceedings have been completed; and - (b) in the case of a final award under the ICSID Additional Facility Rules or the UNCITRAL Arbitration Rules: - (i) 90 days have elapsed from the date the award was rendered and no disputing party has commenced a proceeding to revise, set aside or annul the award, or - (ii) a court has dismissed or allowed an application to revise, set aside or annul the award and there is no further appeal. - 4.
-Each Party shall provide for the enforcement of an award in its territory. - 5.
-A claim that is submitted to arbitration under this Section shall be considered to arise out of a commercial relationship or transaction for the purposes of Article I of the New York Convention.
+1. An award made by a Tribunal has no binding force except between the disputing parties and in respect of that particular case.

+2. Subject to paragraph 3 and the applicable review procedure for an interim award, a disputing party shall abide by and comply with an award without delay.

+3. A disputing party may not seek enforcement of a final award until:

+(a) in the case of a final award made under the ICSID Convention:

+(i) 120 days have elapsed from the date the award was rendered, provided that a disputing party has not requested the award be revised or annulled, or

+(ii) revision or annulment proceedings have been completed; and

+(b) in the case of a final award under the ICSID Additional Facility Rules or the UNCITRAL Arbitration Rules:

+(i) 90 days have elapsed from the date the award was rendered and no disputing party has commenced a proceeding to revise, set aside or annul the award, or

+(ii) a court has dismissed or allowed an application to revise, set aside or annul the award and there is no further appeal.

+4. Each Contracting Party shall provide for the enforcement of an award in its territory.

+5. A claim that is submitted to arbitration under this Chapter shall be considered to arise out of a commercial relationship or transaction for the purposes of Article I of the New York Convention.

-Article 37.
+Article 39.
 Receipts Under Insurance or Guarantee Contracts

-In an arbitration under this Section, a respondent Party may not assert as a defence, counterclaim, right of setoff, or otherwise that the investor has received or will receive, under an insurance or guarantee contract, indemnification or other compensation for all or part of its alleged damages.
+In an arbitration under this Chapter, a respondent Contracting Party may not assert as a defence, counterclaim, right of setoff, or otherwise that the investor has received or will receive, under an insurance or guarantee contract, indemnification or other compensation for all or part of its alleged damages.